uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

 The UBOS Staff allows the secure installation and configuration of UBOS devices without ever having to attach a keyboard or monitor to the device.
-This is particularly convenient for physical hardware that is "hidden away" somewhere from a desk where a monitor and keyboard can be easily connected.
+This is particularly convenient for physical hardware that is "hidden away" somewhere, and where attaching a monitor and keyboard would be cumbersome, like inside an IoT device.

 In particular, the UBOS Staff can be used: